railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 set :erb, :layout => :'layouts/application'
 {% endhighlight %}

-Lets examine the first four lines above in a bit more detail;
+Lets examine the first four lines in a bit more detail:

-__require 'bundler'__ works to automatically discover the Gemfile
+__require 'bundler'__ enables our application to automatically discover the Gemfile.

-__Bundler.require__ then loads into the project all the gems you have specified in your Gemfile
+__Bundler.require__ loads into the project all the gems that are specified in the Gemfile.

-__$: << File.expand_path('../', __FILE__)__ adds the whole project to $LOAD_PATH which really just means sinatra can find all the files you’ve added to this project
+__$: << File.expand_path('../', __FILE__)__ adds the entire project to $LOAD_PATH.
+This allows Sinatra to find all the files you’ve added to the project.

-__Dir['./app/**/*.rb'].sort.each { |file| require file }__ here we are explicitly requiring each file in our model, views and controllers.
+__Dir['./app/**/*.rb'].sort.each { |file| require file }__ This line explicitly requires each file found in our model, view and controller folders.

-Even though we haven't set them up yet, we already know the project is going to need these files.
+Even though we haven't set them up yet, we know the project is going to need these files.
-The last 3 lines of the application.rb set the root of the project and inform the app where the erb files and css files are located.
+The last three lines of `application.rb` set the root of the project and tell the application where the erb (embedded Ruby) files and CSS files are located.

 ### *5a.* Rakefile

-We need to set up our Rake file so we can run our helper tasks
+We need to set up our Rake file so we can run our helper tasks:
 {% highlight sh %}
 require './config/application'
 require 'sinatra/activerecord/rake'
 {% endhighlight %}

-from the terminal window run
+From the terminal window run:
 {% highlight sh %}
 bundle install
 {% endhighlight %}

-### *.5b* database.yml
+### *5b.* database.yml
 The final step in our setup is this file.
 Open the config folder and double click to open the file.
 Copy and paste the lines below.
-It's our sqlite database setup.
+This is our sqlite database setup and is needed for connecting to the database.

 {% highlight sh %}
 ---